Nayeon12/SEKT/README.md

 ![image](https://user-images.githubusercontent.com/49023717/173782680-8f3f5490-5f36-43b4-9248-d9fa5a4d33dc.png)

-Using the forgetting curve considered in the spacing effect, SEKT train to predict higher than the original prediction value whenever the user repeats the sentence.
+Using the forgetting curve considered in the spacing effect, SEKT train to predict higher than the original prediction value of the sentence whenever the user repeats the sentence.

 ## Datasets